 Do you accept transfer credits obtained from another institution?

-What credit programs, major, and/or certificate programs are offered?
+What credit programs, majors, and/or certificate programs are offered?

 Georgia Northwestern Technical College offers credit courses in over 200 degrees, diplomas, and certificates in the areas of Business Technologies, Health Technologies, Industrial Technologies, Nursing and Allied Health Technologies, and Public Service Technologies.
 View our Programs of Study.

-How many credits do I need to be considered a part-time or full-time undergraduate student?
+How many credits do I need to be considered a part-time or full-time student?

-12 credit hours is considered full-time, 6 credit hours is considered part-time.
+12 credit hours is considered full-time, and 6 credit hours is considered part-time.

-How long can I go without taking a course before I would have to reapply as an undergraduate student?
+How long can I go without taking a course before I would have to reapply as a student?

 After one year if you haven’t taken a course you will need to reapply with admissions.

-Due to family emergency, I had to withdraw from the college.
-Why do I have to resubmit a new undergraduate application?
+Due to a family emergency, I had to withdraw from college.
+Why do I have to resubmit a new application?